 Let’s take a look.

-In this quick post, we look at the etymology behind the name of each month (in English, of course).
+In this quick post, we look at the etymology behind the names of each month.

 January – Month #1